Yogesh63b/Voting-Systems-on-Sui-blockchain/README.md

 Cast vote
 Finalize proposal
 (Adjust object IDs after publish.)
-If you want, I can generate the exact CLI commands once you share the module code.
 📦 Building the Package
 The project compiles with:
 sui move build